uport-project/lambda-ethereal/README.md

-# lambda-ethereal
+# lambda-fatima
-uPort demo for Ethereal Conference
+uPort attestor for Conference